pantheon-systems/documentation/source/_docs/dns-providers/gandi.md

 1. Navigate to the Site Dashboard and select the target environment (typically <span class="glyphicons glyphicons-cardio"></span> Live) then click **<span class="glyphicons glyphicons-global"></span> Domains / HTTPS**.
 2. Click the **Details** button next to your domain.

-Keep this page open and login to your <a href="https://id.gandi.net/en/login" target="blank">Gandi account <span class="glyphicons glyphicons-new-window-alt"></span></a> in a new tab before you continue.
+Keep this page open and login to your [Gandi account <span class="glyphicons glyphicons-new-window-alt"></span>](https://id.gandi.net/en/login" target="blank) in a new tab before you continue.

 ## Configure DNS Records on Gandi
 ### A Record